 The goal of Public Works is to restore all county maintained roads to a passable condition within the shortest time possible after a snow event.
 To accomplish this, the department completes its snow removal process in accordance with the St. Louis County Public Works Department Snow Removal Policy.
 In general, the Public Works Department will not call-out or hold-over employees until there is an accumulation of 2 inches of snow on paved roads and 4 inches of snow on gravel roads.
 Roads serving higher average daily traffic (ADT) are given priority over lower ADT roads.

 Please remember these important safety tips while driving in the winter:

-- Slow down and stay behind snowplows whenever possible.
-Drivers should allow at least five car lengths between themselves and the snowplows.
-The road behind the snowplow will be the safest place on the road.
+• Slow down and stay behind snowplows.
+Drivers should allow at least five car lengths between themselves and the snowplows; the road behind the snowplow will be the safest place on the road.

-- Always turn on your headlights and make sure to turn off the cruise control during bad weather conditions.
+• Turn on your headlights and turn off the cruise control as road surfaces may be slippery

 • Plan ahead to allow extra time to arrive at your destination

 Click here for more Winter Driving Tips & Information

 Click here for interactive Winter Driving Tips & Information